Ph.D. Princeton University

 Areas of Interest:

-Stratification, Education, Work and Organizations, Gender, Children and Families, Demography, Population Health
+Stratification, Education, Race/Ethnicity, Gender, Children and Families, Work and Organizations, Social Demography, Population Health